Presidency of Abraham Lincoln: Arrival in Washington, D.C.

 On February 11, 1861, Lincoln boarded a special train that over the course of the next two weeks would take him to the nation's capital.
 Lincoln spoke several times each day during the train trip.
 While his speeches were mostly extemporaneous, his message was consistent: he had no hostile intentions towards the South, disunion was not acceptable, and he intended to enforce the laws and protect property.

 Rumors abounded during the course of the trip of various plots to kill Lincoln.
-Samuel Felton, president of the Philadelphia, Wilmington & Baltimore Railroad, hired detective Allan Pinkerton to investigate reports that secessionists might try to sabotage the railroad along the route.
+Samuel Felton, president of the Philadelphia, Wilmington and Baltimore Railroad, hired detective Allan Pinkerton to investigate reports that secessionists might try to sabotage the railroad along the route.
 In conducting his investigation Pinkerton obtained information that indicated to him that an attempt on Lincoln's life would be made in Baltimore.
 As a result of the threat, the travel schedule was altered, tracks were closed to other traffic, and the telegraph wires even cut to heighten security.
 Lincoln and his entourage passed through Baltimore's waterfront at around 3 o'clock in the early morning of February 23, and arrived safely in the nation's capital a few hours later.
 The unannounced departure from the published schedule, along with the unconventional attire Lincoln wore to keep a low profile, led to critics and cartoonists accusing him of sneaking into Washington in disguise.
 Lincoln met with Buchanan and Congressional leaders shortly after arriving in Washington.
 He also worked to complete his cabinet, meeting with Republican Senators to obtain their feedback.